skilesare/immortality/a_new_constitution/article-i---commentary.md

 _To pay the debts and provide for the common defence and general welfare; but all Excises shall be uniform throughout the geographically elected area, the seas, and outer space that accounted citizens may reach._

-We are throwing outerspace into the mix, because the future.
+We are throwing outer space into the mix, because the future.

 _To borrow Money on the credit of the government;_